GCT is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Kind of Soil to use while Repot Snake Plant

 As snake plant is allergic to wet soil and tend to refrain from waterlogging, it’s better to use dry well-draining soil for your plant.
 A soil with great drainage capacity, aeration, and nutrition will help you get some healthy greenery beside your bed.
 Succulent potting mix and cactus soil mixtures are ideal for snake plants since they do not retain water for lengthy periods and are extremely drainage friendly.

 You can simply make a better version of the soil mix of your plant in your home.
 It’s very simple and easy to make your own version of snake plant soil mixture.

 You need to mix 3/4 of the ready-to-use potting soil with 1/4 of the succulent soil.
 This will ensure that the soil is well-drained and aerated.
 The soil will be naturally richened by adding a handful of compost to it as well.

-Your may also use organic potting soil but do keep in mind that your soil mix should be able pass through excess water. otherwise, your plant would suffer from root rot due to soggy soil.
+You may also use organic potting soil but do keep in mind that your soil mix should be able to pass through excess water.
+Otherwise, your plant would suffer from root rot due to soggy soil.

 What kind of Pot to Get for Snake Plant Repot

 Snake plants loved it when they are in dry condition.
 And a pot with sufficient water draining capacity aids the process.
 For it, you should look for a pot that has a good water drainage system with a huge drainage hole.

 If you are looking to repot a plant that was previously bursting out of its pot, you ought to get a pot that is bigger and more spacious than the current one.
 Always keep a reminder about the drainage issue while choosing a pot for the snake plant.